geosolutions-it/geobatch/src/doc/source/developAction.rst

 =================

-Write the action classes and naming convenctions
+Class naming conventions
 ------------------------------------------------

+It is recommended to have one action per maven module, unless the actions are strictly related one another.

-A module that implements one or more actions related each other, must be called **gb-action-** plus a **modulename** so ``gb-action-modulename``.
+A maven module implementing one (or more) actions should be called ``gb-action-modulename``, where  **modulename** is a name specific to the action.

-An action is composed of 4 mandatory classes that should follow this naming convenction: Given an Action Name **ExampleAction** the four class must be called
+An action is composed of 4 mandatory classes that should follow this naming convention: Given an Action named **ExampleAction** the four classes shall be called

-#.
-ExampleActionAliasRegistar.java

-#.
-ExampleActionGeneratorService.java

-#.
-ExampleActionConfiguration.java

-#.
-ExampleActionAction.java
+* **ExampleActionAction.java** -   the Actions business logic.
+* **ExampleActionConfiguration.java** - any configuration you need in the action.
+* **ExampleActionGeneratorService.java** - a Service that creates an ExampleActionAction using a ExampleActionConfiguration
+* **ExampleActionAliasRegistrar.java** - a bean used to register the GeneratorService into the Spring context.

-The 4 classes (and any other utility class developed for the action) must be reside under a package called *it.geosolutions.geosolutions.modulename.exampleaction*
+The 4 classes (and any other utility class developed for the action) must be placed under a package called *it.geosolutions.geosolutions.modulename.exampleaction*

-In the next paragraphs is shown how the four classes must be implemented.
-Are also provided some code templates, where are omissed the imports, the package declaration and the license.
+Next paragraphs will show how the four classes are to be implemented.
+Some code templates are also provided.

-The reader can use these templates replacing the placeholder #ACTION_NAME# with the custom action name and implementing where the comments starts with TODO .
+You can use these templates replacing the placeholder ``#ACTION_NAME#`` with the custom action name and implementing where the comments starts with TODO.
+You'll need to fill in the imports, the package declaration and the license as well.